FiligranHQ/zotprime/README.md

 # Zotero Prime - On-premise Zotero platform

 Zotero Prime is a full packaged repository aimed to make on-premise [Zotero](https://www.zotero.org) deployment easier with the last versions of both Zotero client and server.
 This is the result of sleepness nights spent to deploy Zotero within my organization on a disconnected network.
-Feel free to open issues or pull requests if you did not managed to use it.
+Feel free to open issues or pull requests if you did not manage to use it.

 ## Installation

+### Dependencies and source code

 *Install dependencies for client build*:
 ```bash